etohgame/kit/docs/client-objects/swings.md

 ## Use Cases

 Swings can be used to create complex gameplay sections and jumps.
+The player swings in a perfectly circular trajectory around the Swing.

 The Swing's sounds can be changed by modifying the `Sound` objects inside the `Sounds` folder.